National security reporter

 Education: University of Michigan, BA in anthropology and Arabic studies; Columbia University, MA in journalism

 Abigail Hauslohner is a national security reporter at The Washington Post.
-In her decade at the newspaper, she has been a roving national correspondent, writing on topics ranging from immigration to political extremism and the pandemic; covered the Middle East as the Post's Cairo bureau chief; and briefly reported on the D.C.
+In her decade at the newspaper, she has been a roving national correspondent, writing on topics ranging from immigration to political extremism and the pandemic; she covered the Middle East as the Post's Cairo bureau chief; and she briefly reported on the D.C.
 Mayor's office.
 She joined the Post in 2012, after covering the Iraq war and the Arab Spring for TIME Magazine.
 She has reported from more than a dozen countries.